pragyad3188/Starve-free-RW/README.md

 }
 ```
 The core idea is that writers tell the readers their necessity to access the critical section in such a way that no new readers can start working.
-All the readers check before leaving if there is a waiting writer or not and they are the last reader.
-They signal the writer to procedd if that is the case.After the writers finished their critical section, they signal the waiting readers to proceed.
+- Once a writer arrives, it takes the **in** semaphore and forces the subsequent readers or writers to wait.The writer releases this only once it has finished its execution.
+- If there are no readers in the critical section, it executes critical section and releases the **in** semaphore upon exit.
+- If there are readers that arrived before the writer,then they are allowed to execute and writer waits over **writerAccess** and sets the boolean **writer_wait** to true.
+- The last reader upon leaving the critical section,looks for waiting writers and signals or releases **writerAccess** semaphore granting access to the waiting writer.

+Hence all the writers have a BOUNDED WAIT.
+Thus starvation is not possible with the use of a FIFO semaphore as the incoming readers that come after the writer wait in the queue in a FIFO manner.

 ## Steps To Run
 To run the code, ensure gcc (C-compiler) is installed in your system.